 Suck it up: If you are hiking for only a few days, you don’t need to be worried about washing clothes.

 Daily Attire: During extended trips (ie. more than a week), the only items I regularly wash whilst on trail are socks (I don’t wear underwear).
 Clean socks are important in discouraging blisters and fungal infections.
 I generally carry three pair.
 One for sleeping (always kept clean) and the other two for hiking.
 In hot and/or humid conditions when I am sweating profusely, I will also rinse out my hiking shirt and shorts every two or three days to help avoid chafe.

-Technique: Always wash your socks away from water sources.
+Technique: Wash your socks away from water sources.
 No soap or detergent necessary.
 Use your cooking pot or alternatively use a zip lock bag filled with water.
 After finishing, hang your socks on the outside of your backpack and away you go.
-In regards to the shirt and shorts, I will generally put them straight back on and within 30 minutes to an hour I have worn them dry.
+In regards to shirt and shorts, I will generally put them straight back on and within 30 minutes to an hour of hiking they’ll generally be dry again.

-Distance: Dishes should be done at least 50m away from water sources.
+Distance: Dishes should be done at least 50 metres (55 yards) away from water sources.